CharlesEnsah/github-basics-bsem1201f/README.md

 - Limkokwing University of Creative Technology – Sierra Leone
 - The PROG103 lecturers and faculty members
 - The Python Software Foundation
-- The Tkinter and MySQL communities for thei
+- The Tkinter and MySQL communities for their documentation and open-source resources
+---
+## ⭐ Support the Project

+If you found this project useful or interesting, please consider giving it a **⭐ Star** on GitHub.

+Your support helps others discover this project and encourages us to continue improving it.
+Thank you for checking out our work!

+---